Meow-2/Primer-Algorithm-in-cpp/Readme.md

-# This is a repository of my implement for some primer algorithm in cpp
+# My implement for some primer algorithm in cpp

 Now have: